DLvalentine/jargon_backup/README.md

 Other repos exist that do something very similar, but I'd also like my own in the event that I want to plug it in or link it to a future blog project.
 I throw around the jargon a lot ;)

-There's a script, `update.sh`, that can be run to use `wget` to pull the latest version for offline use.
-That is how I rip it, using tar to compress it for this repo.
+There's a script, `update.sh`, that can be used to update the backup.
+If you're on Windows, you will need GOW or Cygwin, or Git Bash to run this.
+I recommend Git Bash, and running it *in* Git Bash.